-Cabe Sparrow is an ordinary guy with an ordinary job: assisting people
+Cabe Sparrow is an ordinary guy with an extra-ordinary job: assisting people

 While some folk earn a living driving cabs or waiting tables, this Brit in America

 works as an operative for a secret international agency whose existence serves

 to protect a newly emerged sub-race of humans with bizarre “super” powers

 dubbed Anomalies — and, sometimes, to protect society from them in return.